FaustinCarter/scraps/docs/Example3_FiguresForManuscript.rst

 by: Faustin W. Carter

-*Note: this has not been modified to by py3 compatible yet*

 Data is from a niobium-nitride CPW resonator fabricated at ANL by Trupti Khaire.
 It was installed in a copper box, and wirebonded with gold bonds to an impdence matching board that translated the signal from coax to